Kane Williamson: Post-captaincy

 In December 2022, Williamson stepped down as New Zealand's Test captain, ahead of their tour to Pakistan.
 In the first Test, he scored his fifth double century in Tests, and became the first New Zealand batter to hit five double centuries in Test cricket.
 He also became the first New Zealand batter to achieve the milestone of 25 centuries in Test cricket.

 On 28 February 2023, Williamson surpassed Ross Taylor's tally of 7,683 runs to become New Zealand's highest run scorer in Test cricket, on the same day he also scored his 26th Test century against England in the second Test of the two match Test series.

 On 18 March 2023, Williamson scored his 28th century in test cricket.
 He went on to turn the innings into his 6th test match double century.

 In May 2024, he was named captain of New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
 In June 2024, he stepped down from white-ball captaincy following New Zealand's group-stage exit from the T20 World Cup.

 On 10 February 2025, Williamson scored his 14th ODI century, his first since 22 June 2019, a span of 2060 days.
 Williamson would go on to score 200 runs in the 2025 Champions Trophy, making a contribution to New Zealand's run to the final where they would lose to India.

-Retirement
+T20I Retirement and later career

 On 2 November 2025, he announced his retirement from T20I cricket to focus on Test cricket.

+International Retirement

+On 12 June 2026, Williamson announced his retirement from all international cricket, having previously retired from T20 Internationals in late 2025.
+Explaining his reasons behind the decision, Williamson said "I've thought about it for a while, but over the last few days it's become clear now is the right time," and "I've always felt a strong drive and hunger for international cricket, and I take pride in knowing I've given it my all in every match I've played for New Zealand.
+Continuing with anything less wouldn't be right and I feel fortunate to step away on my own terms.
+The decision came after he made just 0 and 18 at Lords against England, and means that he ended his career with 9515 runs in Test Cricket, the most of any Kiwi, and just 485 short of the magical 10000 run mark.
+Williamson also finished on 7256 One Day International runs and 2575 T20 International runs, finishing his international career on 19346 runs.

 International centuries

 As of March 2025, Williamson has scored 33 Test and 15 ODI centuries.
 His highest score in Test is 251 and 148 in ODIs.
-He is yet to score a century in T20Is, his highest in that format being 95.
+He retired without scoring a century in T20Is, his highest in that format being 95.